You may enter information in more than one field.

 Richard Michael ('Mike') BOURKE Associate Professor, College of Asia and the Pacific at The Australian National University, Australia Administrative areas: Papua New Guinea, Vanuatu, Solomon Islands Places: Melanesia Keywords: Agriculture, Climate Change, Farming Systems, Food and Nutrition, Gardens, Horticulture, Subsistence Economy, Techniques, Taro, Sweet Potato

-Mia BROWNE PhD Student, Center for Pacific Studies at University of St. Andrews, United Kingdom Administrative areas: Solomon Islands, Rennell and Bellona (Solomon Islands) Places: Melanesia, Solomon Islands, Polynesia Keywords: Knowledge, Gardens, Ethnobotany, Christianity, Gender, Conservation, Development, Natural Resources
+Mia BROWNE PhD Student, Center for Pacific Studies at University of St. Andrews, United Kingdom Administrative areas: Solomon Islands, Rennell and Bellona (Solomon Islands) Places: Melanesia, Solomon Islands, Polynesia Keywords: Knowledge, Gardens, Ethnobotany, Christianity, Gender, Conservation, Development, Natural Resources, World Heritage, Kinship

 Sophie CAILLON Research Fellow, UMR 5175 CEFE Centre d'Ecologie Fonctionnelle et Evolutive at CNRS - Centre National pour la Recherche Scientifique, France Administrative areas: Vanuatu, Torba (Vanuatu) Places: Melanesia, Vanua Lava, Mota Lava Keywords: Agriculture, Environment, Land Management, Natural Resources, Seed Circulation, Agrobiodiversity, Local/Folk Classification, Local Nomenclature, Social Network Analysis, Coconut

-Gaia COTTINO Independent researcher, Dipartimento di Storia, Culture, Religioni at Università La Sapienza di Roma, Italy Administrative areas: Tonga, Hawaii Places: Polynesia Keywords: Body, Health, Food and Nutrition, Non Communicable Diseases, Global Health, Agriculture, Gardens
+Gaia COTTINO Research Fellow, Dipartimento di Scienze Politiche at Università degli Studi di Genova, Italy Administrative areas: Tonga, Hawaii Places: Polynesia Keywords: Body, Health, Food and Nutrition, Non Communicable Diseases, Global Health, Agriculture, Gardens

 Ludovic COUPAYE Lecturer, Department of Anthropology at University College London, United Kingdom Administrative areas: Papua New Guinea, East Sepik (Papua New Guinea) Places: Melanesia, Polynesia, Australia (area) Keywords: Agency, Agriculture, Anthropological Fieldwork, Anthropology of Ontology, Art, Body Theory, Categorization, Cognitive Anthropology, Complexity, Conceptual Model